-As we know, Forex traders continually ask themselves the question, "Can the trend continue?".
+Stock and CFD traders continually ask themselves the question "Can this trend continue?"
 Deciding whether a trend is over and if it is time to trade against the previous trend is difficult.
-You can never know if a currency pair is going to turn around and start moving in the opposite direction.
-Or can you know?
+You can never know if a stock or CFD is going to turn around and start moving in the opposite direction.
+But you can make an educated guess!

-Reversal patterns give you advanced warning when a currency pair is likely to turn around and begin a new trend and how far the currency pair is likely to move in the opposite direction.
-Of course, reversal patterns are not infallible, but they do put the odds of success in your favour.
+Reversal patterns give you advanced warning when a stock or CFD is likely to turn around and begin a new trend, and how far the stock or CFD is likely to move in the opposite direction.
+Of course reversal patterns are not infallible, but they do put the odds of success in your favor.